yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-G54S.rst

  * let go of the button.
 The power light does *not* flash on this unit, but the diag does.
 This unit keeps the IP address that it was set to while in this mode.
 Factory setting is 192.168.11.1.
 If using a recent Kamikaze, try 192.168.1.1 instead.

+I recommend the atftp tftp program.
+The usual tftp program in most distributions is netkit-tftp, which didn't work for me.
+The commands needed for atftp is:
+{{{
+atftp 192.168.11.1
+tftp> mode octet
+tftp> trace
+}}}
+Then do the reset prcedure described above, and while the device is "booting" (in the early boot stage) do:
+{{{
+tftp> put openwrt-xxx-x.x-xxx.trx
+}}}

 TFTP commands:

 {{{